ACIT student wins 2021 Congressional App Challenge

 "TeJean is a great kid who has a passion in computer science and is always willing to learn about any new technology,” Principal Joseph Potkay said.
 “His award is a prime example of how ACIT's career and technical programs allow its students to showcase their talents.
 Our computer science program curriculum and our teachers are continually striving to ensure that the students of ACIT are prepared in the field they chose to study."

-Paul Ellenberg is Te’Jean’s information technology instructor.
-He has taught at the school since 2007.
+Paul Ellenberg, Te’Jean’s information technology instructor, has taught at the school since 2007.

+TRENTON — Atlantic County Institute of Technology will receive $40 million in state funding …

 “Our sophomore class members enter this competition each year,” Ellenberg said.
 “They begin the three-week project near the start of the school year based on the knowledge they gathered as freshmen and then build on it.
 I am often amazed at what they come up with.